statgen/bravo/README.md

 The BRAVO configuration file for project dependent settings can be found at `config/default.py`.
 You will need to edit some of the settings to match your environment.

+### Apache Config

+It is recommended that you run your BRAVO application behind a reverse proxy such as Apache.
+An example Apache configuration can be found in `apache-example.conf`.
+In order to use Apache as a reverse proxy you will need to enable the `mod_proxy` and `mod_proxy_http` modules using the command `sudo a2enmod proxy proxy_http`.

 ### Access Control